SurendraRedd/happy-holidays/README.md

 - Add more Lottie animations in the `assets/` folder
 - Modify CSS in `style/style.css` for custom styling
-- Extend tabs or add new features as needed
+- Add new interactive features as needed

 Enjoy the holidays! 🎄✨